Bucky24/react-canvas/README.md

 The second thing you must do is indicate which components should trigger a redraw.
 This can be done on CanvasComponents by calling `super.render()` inside the render function, and also by calling `triggerRedraw` on the CanvasContext object, if you have one.

 See the `overlapExample` in the examples directory for more information on how to make this work.

+## Double Buffering (Experimental)

+Double Buffering is the process of rendering to an off-screen canvas, then drawing that canvas as an image onto the main screen.

+To use double buffering, pass the `doubleBuffer` flag to the Canvas object.

+Note: Direct Rendering must be enabled for double buffering to have any effect.